onap/vnfrqts-requirements/docs/Chapter4.rst

   service continuity.
 * R-36792 The VNF **MUST** automatically retry/resubmit failed requests
   made by the software to its downstream system to increase the success rate.
+* R-70013 The VNF **MUST NOT** require any manual steps to get it ready for service after a container rebuild.
+* R-65515 The VNF **MUST** provide a mechanism and tool to start VNF containers (VMs) without impacting service or service quality assuming another VNF in same or other geographical location is processing service requests.
+* R-94978 The VNF **MUST** provide a mechanism and tool to perform a graceful shutdown of all the containers (VMs) in the VNF without impacting service or service quality assuming another VNF in same or other geographical location can take over traffic and process service requests.

 System Resource Optimization